HOME > Sustainability > Initiatives and Organizations

 Each company and organization acts as a good member of society by exercising responsible and creative leadership, and takes voluntary initiatives to achieve sustainable growth.

-Companies and organizations that sign the initiative are required to continue their efforts to achieve ten principles in the areas of the protection of human rights, the elimination of unfair labor practices, environmental responsibility, and anti-corruption, based on the commitment of their top management themselves to these principles.
+Signatory companies and organizations are required to continue their efforts to achieve ten principles in the areas of the protection of human rights, the elimination of unfair labor practices, environmental responsibility, and anti-corruption, based on the commitment of their top management themselves to these principles.

 Principle 2: make sure that they are not complicit in human rights abuses.